 Throughout his account, Mark unveils a Jesus of unparalleled power and authority but also a Jesus of humility and love.
 And while this Jesus invites each of us into a greater story through His teachings, He demands we come as active participants.
 We must acknowledge Him, seek salvation in Him, and follow Him wherever He leads.
 In The Gospel of Mark, you’ll follow Jesus through His days of early ministry to the cross and discover what it means to be the recipients of His overflowing compassion and the very reason for His all-consuming passion.
 To register, click here.

 The Point Student Center

 This group is for anyone who wants to make quilts by hand or machine.
 It doesn’t matter if you are a beginner or experienced quilter.
-Everyone brings their own projects to work on each week.
+Everyone brings her own projects to work on each week.
 Everyone is welcome to come and fellowship, quilt and/or stitch a project.
+Register here.

 Knitting at Noon

 All are welcome, beginners and experts.
 Bring any needlework projects you have to work on.
 We will also knit washcloths for Church of the Servant newborn babies.
 Come and bring a lunch, share in fellowship and knit!
 No childcare is provided.
 No registration required.